Learn more and apply to this program

 - Frequent guest speakers, excursions, and hands-on active learning to immerse you in the community and culture.

-- One-on-one Spanish language class with native Spanish speakers.
+- Spanish language class with native Spanish speakers in small class sizes.
 All Spanish levels are welcome, from beginners to native speakers!

 - Participate on a program run by an organization dedicated to social justice, which uplifts the voices of underrepresented and marginalized peoples in all programs.

-- Host family stays with welcoming and friendly families in each country.
+- Homestays with welcoming and friendly folks in each country.

-- Travel to three countries in one semester - El Salvador, Guatemala and Costa Rica, with additional travel within each country.
+- Travel to three countries in one semester - Guatemala, Mexico, and Costa Rica, with additional travel within each country.